ocsolution/NUXT_DOC/Table.md

 ```

 ### + stateKey
-Use the `stateKey` for allows the OCTable to remember data and filter when change to detail page and back to index page.
-The `stateKey` is string.
+Use the `stateKey` to enable `OCTable` to remember its state (including filters, sorting, and pagination) when navigating to a detail page and returning to the index page.
+The `stateKey` must be a unique string used as the identifier for saving and restoring the table state.

 ```vue
 <template>